 Far too many men tolerate anti-male sexism because they are socialized to, among other things, repress their feelings about personal matters the way women have been socialized to repress their feelings about sexual matters.

-“This country is in trouble because men have given up the debate.
-Women say such things as ‘Women are more spiritually evolved,’ and men just nod….”-HBO’s Bill Maher on YouTube
+“…I really believe…that this country is in trouble because men have given up the debate.
+Whatever women say, men just nod along.
+We don’t know how to fight back.
+We don’t know how to stick up for ourselves.
+Women say such things as ‘Women are more spiritually evolved,’ and men just nod….”–HBO’s Bill Maher

 “When you make fun of a white, Anglo-Saxon male, husband, dad, you don’t get a single letter of complaint.” –Terry O’Reilly (page down to Comments) of Pirate Toronto, a leading audio advertising firm